For any meal, any time!

 Huddle House requires a minimum net worth of $600,000 and a minimum liquidity of $200,000 for development of new restaurants.
 For franchisees purchasing existing restaurants, these requirements may be lowered depending on the specific situation.

-Your initial investment will range from $620,670 to $1.3 million, depending on the type of Huddle House franchise you purchase.
-Huddle House has three types of restaurants: travel center locations along major thoroughfares; restaurants adjacent to convenience stores; and the most common locations, freestanding restaurants serving a small community.
+Huddle House has three types of restaurants: travel center locations along major thoroughfares; restaurants adjacent to convenience stores; and the most common locations are restaurants serving a small community.

 We’re actively recruiting franchisees to grow along with our iconic brand, people with and without restaurant experience.
 Huddle House gives franchisees the training and support they need to follow our proven formula to do well.
 The main ingredients you bring to the table are passion, leadership and business acumen.